 If you’re working in the Springtime – compost manure is probably the way to go.
 Purchase several bags (or get it from a farmer #midwestliving) and disburse it over the top of your garden.
 Simply pour directly from the bags within the area of your garden.
 No need to disperse it by hand – the tiller will take care of working it into the soil!

 The last step in preparing your soil is to till, till, till!
 Whether you’re applying manure or not, you’ll want your soil to be nice and loose before planting.
-[While these are not the exact tillers we have, they are two great options // 1 and 2] This is especially important if you are working with a recently cleared area of the yard, or if your space has naturally dense soil.
+This is especially important if you are working with a recently cleared area of the yard, or if your space has naturally dense soil.
 If you want the roots to grow deep and healthy (hint- you do!), you’ll need to loosen up the soil to give them room to spread out.
 The blade length on your tiller will mostly dictate how deep you are able to go into the earth, so keep this in mind when purchasing.

 Tips for Tilling